Skip to main content

 Year-end closure

 When all periods of a financial year have been closed, you can perform the financial year-end closure.
-This step:
+Lilury enforces two prerequisites before allowing this:

 Opening the next financial year